Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 - Proposal for proper shutdown if critical resources.
 - Model unloading if saturation.

-### SM_STM: Global Stability Manager
+### SM_GSM: Global Stability Manager
 **Role**: Supervises all modules to detect global oscillations, including neural modules.
 - Sole arbiter of mode transitions.
 Receives neural activation decisions from SM_SGA with their full justification.
 **Features**:
 - Emergency kill-switch for unstable processes
 - Aggregation of health metrics (latency, errors, resources)
 - Triggering alerts via SM_LOG and SM_HUB
-- Coordination of recovery strategies with EL_NNC and SM_SGA
+- Coordination of recovery strategies with EL_CRN and SM_SGA
 - Provision of stability metrics to SM_HUB for global diffusion
-- Automatic triggering of MAINTENANCE modes (unchanged criteria) **SGA Alerts Monitoring**: In case of persistent degradation (neural activation refused for more than 15 minutes with reason "VETO_VALIDATION" or "VETO_STABILITY"), SM_STM can trigger a transition to MAINTENANCE_STABILIZATION mode for in-depth investigation.
+- Automatic triggering of MAINTENANCE modes (unchanged criteria) **SGA Alerts Monitoring**: In case of persistent degradation (neural activation refused for more than 15 minutes with reason "VETO_VALIDATION" or "VETO_STABILITY"), SM_GSM can trigger a transition to MAINTENANCE_STABILIZATION mode for in-depth investigation.
 **Anti-Oscillation Mechanisms**: Hysteresis on all thresholds.
 - Anti-oscillation hysteresis: exit threshold +5 points vs entry threshold (ex: enter STABILIZATION at <70, exit at ≥75).
 **Standardized Interfaces**:
-- `check_system_stability()`: Evaluates global stability using SM_OSN metrics to filter external OS noise.
+- `check_system_stability()`: Evaluates global stability using SM_OS metrics to filter external OS noise.
 - Provides Stability_Index (0-100), operational score used for mode transition decisions.
 - This score is calculated independently of the Global_Monitoring_Score produced by SM_SGA.
-- Return dict with stable: bool, metrics: dict (including cpu_elia, ram_elia_gb, noise_ratio from SM_OSN), noise_detected: bool.
+- Return dict with stable: bool, metrics: dict (including cpu_elia, ram_elia_gb, noise_ratio from SM_OS), noise_detected: bool.
 - `trigger_emergency_stop(reason)`: Emergency stop.
 - Contract: reason: str.
 - `get_recovery_strategy()`: Recommended recovery strategy.